The choker is in-your complete guide to everything choker

 Gold Vintage Chain Choker

-Gold Vintage Chain Choker by Memory Created.
+Gold Vintage Chain Choker.
 See it here.

 What started as a revivalist trend has evolved into entirely its own thing.
 Choker trends are more varied than ever before.
-See our favorite trends below, from nineties throwbacks to glamorous eveningwear, there’s a trend to suit every neck and you’ll be living the #chokerlife before you know it.
+See our favorite trends below, from nineties throwbacks to glamorous evening wear, there’s a trend to suit every neck and you’ll be living the choker life before you know it.

 1. The nineties – the good old days – The tattoo and the gothic velvet chokers